 Tex.
-Gov't Code Section 2306.7581 establishes a transfer requirement for the Texas Bootstrap Loan Program, stating that the Department must dedicate at least \$3 million to the program each fiscal year from HOME funds, HTF monies, or from funds appropriated by the legislature.
+Gov't Code Section 2306.7581 establishes a transfer requirement for the Texas Bootstrap Loan Program, stating that the Department must dedicate at least \$3 million, which may include a setaside of up to 10% for capacity building for eligible organizations, to the program each fiscal year from HOME funds, Texas HTF monies, or from funds appropriated by the legislature.
 The Department has determined that HOME funds are not the best resource to accomplish the goals of the Texas Bootstrap Loan Program because of the demand by nonparticipating jurisdictions, additional federal limitations, and extensive HOME Program reporting requirements.
-The Housing Trust Fund is the most practical appropriated source available for the Department to meet the Bootstrap Program's statutory transfer requirement.
+The Texas HTF is the most practical appropriated source available for the Department to meet the Bootstrap Program's statutory transfer requirement.